 Ben completed his undergraduate degree at Canterbury Christ Church University (CCCU) in Psychology with Sport and Exercise Science.
 Ben received the Gordon Underwood trust award for his graduation work in sport psychology.
 Following this, he completed a diploma in psychology at the University of East London and an MSc in Sport and Exercise Psychology at the University of Chichester.

-Ben is currently working towards British Psychological Society (BPS) accreditation and HCPC registration status.
+Ben is a Chartered Sport and Exercise Psychologist, certified through the British Psychological Society (BPS).
 He is a member of the British Psychological Society and adheres to their professional code of conduct at all times.
 Ben has experience of working with athletes from a range of different sports including: football, youth tennis, golf, and track and field athletics.
 He maintains strong links with his local university (CCCU) and conducts one-to-one sport psychology consultancy to sports scholars through the consultancy arm of the Sport and Exercise Sciences department.

 Ben has enjoyed two spells of academic teaching at CCCU, where he contributed to the delivery of modules at all levels of the BSc Sport and Exercise Science/Sport and Exercise Psychology degree programmes.
 He lectured on a variety of different topics including stress, emotion and coping in sport, anxiety in sport, self-confidence, concentration, motivation and attribution, flow states, group cohesion, group dynamics, the psychological effects of exercise and more.
 He helped devise different types of formative and summative assessments, tutored students on a one-to-one basis, and marked assignments.